-J-2 work permits are obtained from the U.S. Citizenship and Immigration Service (USCIS) through an application process that takes an average of 3 months to process.
-Employment may not begin until the J-2 has received the work permit, called the Employment Authorization Document (EAD).
+Employment Authorization Documents (J-2 work permits) are obtained from USCIS.
+Application processing takes an average of 3 months.
+Employment may not begin until the J-2 has received an Employment Authorization Document (EAD).

 Who is eligible to apply?

-- The J-1 visitor must be maintaining a legal status at the time of the application.
-This includes having an unexpired passport, and an I-94 card which is marked as D/S or with a date of expiry in the future.
+- J-1 must be in a legal status at the time of application.
+This includes having an unexpired passport, and an I-94 which is marked as D/S or with a date of expiry in the future.

-- The J-1 visitor must also be pursuing the objective for which s/he was admitted (i.e. full-time enrollment, research, etc.).
+- J-1 must also be pursuing the objective for which s/he was admitted (i.e. full-time enrollment, research, etc.).

 What is the maximum time period that I will be allowed to work?